TosbackCgusBridge-Bot/CGUs-versions/Wikia/Privacy Policy.md

 **Who we are**

-Wikia, Inc. is a company registered in the State of Delaware, U.S.A. (corporate number C2935209), whose registered office is at 360 3rd Street, Suite 750, San Francisco, CA 94107 and we are the data controller of the personal information that we collect from you as described in this privacy policy.
+Wikia, Inc. is a company registered in the State of Delaware, U.S.A. (corporate number C2935209), whose registered office is at 149 New Montgomery St, 3rd Floor, San Francisco CA 94105 and we are the data controller of the personal information that we collect from you as described in this privacy policy.

 We respect your right to privacy and will only process personal information you provide to us in accordance with applicable data protection laws.